Probate Q&A Series

 6. Distribute the Estate

 After clearing debts and taxes, the representative distributes assets to beneficiaries under the will or, if there is no will, by intestate succession rules (see Chapter 29).
-The court may require a final accounting of all transactions.
+The clerk may require a final accounting of all transactions.

 7. Close the Estate